California Penal Code 503 PC describes embezzlement as unlawfully taking money or property entrusted to you to deprive the owner of using it.

 Even if they were going to file a case, if you were able to work out something related to paying the restitution back – the money back – the goods – whatever it is you're being accused of taking – that's going to help you in the criminal case.

-So, that's one of the most important ideas that I would use in embezzlement cases, and that is, if they can prove the case against you, then you want to do everything you can to mitigate your damages, and that starts with trying to make the victim in the case whole.
+So, that's one of the most important ideas that I would use in embezzlement cases.
+If they can prove the case against you, then you want to do everything you can to mitigate your damages, and that starts with trying to make the victim in the case whole.

 Can The Prosecutor Prove You Committed Embezzlement?